wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

    precedence over a non-variant wheel.

-### Integration with build systems
+### Integration with build backends

-Build systems wishing to support wheel variants should provide the following options:
+Build backends wishing to support wheel variants should provide the following options:

 - an option to specify the list of variant properties to build for